tomwhartung/seeourminds.com/synonyms/ns.md

 ### Sensing - Yellow

 #### Synonyms - Verbs
-- acting
+- acting - esp. with Judging
-- fun-loving
+- fun-loving - esp. with Perceiving
+- noticing - esp. with Perceiving

 #### Positive
-- action
+- action - esp. with Judging
 - alert - esp. with Perceiving
 - attentive - esp. with Perceiving
 - awake